Meet a Certified Lactation Counselor

 A typical day really varies for me.
 That is probably the biggest drawback of what I do.
 As a start-up business, I've had times of feast and famine.
-The most clients I've worked one-on-one with at a time is probably four or five.
+The most clients that I've worked one-on-one with at a time was probably four or five.

 What are some of the greatest challenges and rewards of working with new moms in this way?